heiskr/drab.css/README.md

 - Bare minimum number of changes on top of `normalize.css`.
 - Almost no classes, just add boring style to basic HTML tags.

+Use the `page` class to restrict the main portion of the page to a readable line length.

 ## Changes

 1. Apply `border-box` sizing to all elements.